-- Evaluated the appropriateness of the discounted cash flow models by testing the completeness, accuracy, and relevance of underlying data used in the cash flow models. - Obtained an understanding of management's internal control process as it relates to the determination of key inputs and assumptions. - Evaluated management's assumptions related to revenue growth rates and ratio of expenses after considering (i) the current and past performance of the CGU, (ii) the consistency with forecasts per industry data, and (iii) whether these assumptions were consistent with evidence obtained in other areas of the audit. - With the assistance of internal valuation specialists, evaluated the reasonableness of management's impairment model and evaluated management's assumptions related to the pre-tax discount rate. - Performed a sensitivity analysis by developing a range of independent estimates of the weighted average cost of capital. - Assessed the appropriateness of the disclosures relating to the assumptions used in the impairment assessments in the notes to the consolidated financial statements.
+- Evaluated the appropriateness of the discounted cash flow model by testing the completeness, accuracy, and relevance of underlying data used in the cash flow model. - Obtained an understanding of management's internal control process as it relates to the determination of key inputs and assumptions. - Evaluated management's assumptions related to revenue growth rates and ratio of expenses after considering (i) the current and past performance of the CGU, and (ii) whether these assumptions were consistent with evidence obtained in other areas of the audit. - With the assistance of internal valuation specialists, evaluated the reasonableness of management's impairment model and evaluated management's assumptions related to the pre-tax discount rate. - Performed a sensitivity analysis by developing a range of independent estimates of the weighted average cost of capital, revenue growth rates and gross margins. - Assessed the appropriateness of the disclosures relating to the assumptions used in the impairment assessments in the notes to the consolidated financial statements.